herchila/unittest-ai-agent/README.md

 The agent will generate a suite of pytest tests covering various edge cases and save them to `unittest_ai_agent/example/tests/test_convert_date_to_iso.py`.

-## Project Roadmap
+## 🚀 Project Roadmap
 This project is under active development.
 Below is a summary of our progress and a look at what's ahead.
 Contributions are highly encouraged!

-### Phase 1: Core Test Generation Engine (MVP)
+### ✅ Phase 1: Core Test Generation Engine (MVP)
-[x] Develop "Dev Engineer" Agent: A core agent capable of generating unit tests from a single Python source file.
+[ x ] Develop "Dev Engineer" Agent: A core agent capable of generating unit tests from a single Python source file.

-[x] LLM Integration: Connect the agent to a foundational LLM (e.g., GPT-4o, Llama 3) to power code generation.
+[ x ] LLM Integration: Connect the agent to a foundational LLM (e.g., GPT-4o, Llama 3) to power code generation.

-[x] Basic CLI: A simple command-line interface to input a file and receive the generated test file.
+[ x ] Basic CLI: A simple command-line interface to input a file and receive the generated test file.

-### Phase 2: Multi-Agent Collaboration & Feedback Loop
+### 🎯 Phase 2: Multi-Agent Collaboration & Feedback Loop
 [ ] Introduce "QA Engineer" Agent: Develop a second agent responsible for reviewing, validating, and executing the generated tests.

 [ ] Implement Test Execution Tool: Create a secure tool for the QA Agent to programmatically run pytest, capture results, and parse code coverage reports.

 [ ] Establish Collaborative Framework (CrewAI): Refactor the agent logic into a Crew to manage the feedback loop, allowing the Dev Agent to fix tests based on the QA Agent's feedback until a target coverage is achieved.

-### Phase 3: API-First Architecture & State Management
+### 🏗️ Phase 3: API-First Architecture & State Management
 [ ] Expose via API: Wrap the agent crew in a FastAPI application to make it accessible as a service.

 [ ] Job State Management: Integrate Redis or a database to manage the state of long-running jobs, allowing for asynchronous operation.